The Lock and Key Model Enzyme Explained!

 Basics of the Lock and Key Model of Enzyme Action

-It is one of the simplest models of enzyme action to understand.
+The basics of the lock and key model enzymes is one of the simplest models of enzyme action to understand.
 The lock and key model of enzyme action is similar to how we open a lock:

 -